Here’s the current state of programs supporting Michigan’s 1.7 million caregivers

 Like most of the United States, Michigan’s population is aging.
 Accordingly, the number of unpaid family and informal caregivers—those who support others with tasks related to daily living, such as transportation, feeding, and bathing—has increased substantially over the last three decades.

 The AARP Public Policy Institute estimated the economic value of unpaid caregiving at $470 billion in 2017.
-For reference, this value is greater than all out-of-pocket spending on health care in the U.S. in 2017 ($366 billion) as well as the combined spending from all payers on long-term services and supports, including post-acute care, in 2016 ($366 billion).
+For reference, this value is greater than all out-of-pocket spending on health care in the U.S. in 2017 ($366 billion).
+It is also greater than the combined spending from all payers on long-term services and supports, including post-acute care, in 2016 ($366 billion).

-While some progress has been made with new policies and programs to support unpaid caregivers, continuous quality improvement can only come by understanding the true reach and efficacy of caregiver support programs.
+There are new policies and programs to increase support for unpaid caregivers.
+However, continuous quality improvement can only come by understanding the true reach and efficacy of caregiver support programs.